Subgum

-Subgum or sub gum (什锦 (什錦, shí jǐn, ten brocades, sap^{6} gam^{2}), metaphorically "numerous and varied") is a type of Chinese dish in which one or more meats or seafood are mixed with vegetables and sometimes also noodles, rice, or soup.
+Subgum or sub gum (什锦 (什錦, shí jǐn, assorted brocades, sap^{6} gam^{2}), metaphorically "numerous and varied") is a type of Chinese dish in which one or more meats or seafood are mixed with vegetables and sometimes also noodles, rice, or soup.
 It originates in Cantonese cuisine and is a common dish on the menus of Chinese restaurants in North America.

 In the United States

 The earliest known mention of subgum is in 1902 in a list of Chinese dishes in the Chicago Daily Tribune.
 An early indirect mention of sub-gum is in 1906; in 1909, there is a more explicit reference to sub gum deang at a Chicago restaurant and in 1913, to sub gum gai suey at a New York City restaurant.